devshawn/ulysses/TESTING.md

 "update-webdriver": "node node_modules/protractor/bin/webdriver-manager update"
 ```

-Next, run the following command in the terminal in your project's root directory.
+Then, run the following command in the terminal in your project's root directory.

 `npm run update-webdriver`